dannyhp1/automatic-enrollment-bot/README.md

-# Automatic Enrollment
+# Automatic Enrollment Bot
-A tool that enables students to specify which courses they'd like to enroll in.
-If the course is full, the tool will incrementally check if the course is open.
-If the course is open, the tool will automatically enroll the student in the course as well as send them a notification to their mobile device.
+The automatic enrollment bot enables students to specify (full) courses that they'd like to enroll in.
+When there is an availability, the bot will automatically enroll the student in the course and send them a mobile notification upon successful enrollment.

-# Usage
+# Features
+- Checking every few seconds to see if the course has an available spot.
+The time can be modified to increase the amount of checks per minute.
+- Send mobile notifications to the user if the bot successfully enrolled the student in the course or if the bot crashed.
 <img src="https://i.imgur.com/0xmnuxk.png" data-canonical-src="https://i.imgur.com/0xmnuxk.png" width="375" height="667" />
-Through Twilio's trial account, a notification will be sent to your mobile device when a course and its corresponding discussion section opens.

-Automatic enrollment will attempt to enroll you in the course based on provided information.
-Through Twilio, you will receive another message on whether its successful or not.

 # Updates
-Automatic Enrollment is currently a work in progress.
-All courses are hardcoded at the moment for personal use.
+The bot is no longer a main priority.
+The idea behind the bot is currently being implemented in a custom web application (https://automatic-enrollment.dannyhp.com).